clustermod/HCMF3-Loadouts/README.md

 - German KSK from 1997 with all Black Uniforms (Helmet is unrealistc since no realistic helmet present in modpack) with MP5's and G36K's.
 Aswell as one role with a shotgun.
 Which is also not the right one but whatever.
 This kit was sourced from pictures inside the K-ISOM special magazine about the KSK.

+- Iranian SOF from roughly 2010-2020 and based on video sources from their recent/current deployments.